 So is it really safe?
 The answer is there is no evidence to prove that it is unsafe and no evidence to suggest it is.
 The fact that leading brands like Colgate now have a charcoal based toothpaste might suggest so.
 Would they put their reputation on the line if it was unsafe?

 Until more research is done we will never really know for sure.

-Is it approved by dental organisations?
+Is it approved by dental organizations?

-The American Dental Association (ADA) is one of the leading global dentistry organisations and their spokesperson had this to say in an article for the Dental Insurance Store “Using a charcoal supplement as a teeth whitener is a concern because the abrasiveness factor is unknown.
+The American Dental Association (ADA) is one of the leading global dentistry organizations and their spokesperson had this to say in an article for the Dental Insurance Store “Using a charcoal supplement as a teeth whitener is a concern because the abrasiveness factor is unknown.
 Also, the ADA has not even evaluated any charcoal-based tooth whitening products, let alone approved them.”